-The sea is perfect for snorkeling or scuba diving, the coral reefs of Sinai are considered one of the best in the world.
+The sea is perfect for snorkelling or scuba diving, the coral reefs of Sinai are considered one of the best in the world.
 If you want to explore more, take a 4×4 jeep ride in the desert or even hike with locals.
 You won’t get bored, that’s for sure!

 You are thinking about visiting Sinai?
-Then the Sinai peninsula travel guide is perfect for you!
+Then the Sinai Peninsula travel guide is perfect for you!

 How to get from Israel to Sinai – Sinai peninsula travel guide

-To get to the Taba border, you will first have to go to Eilat city (south of Israel), you can do it by plane from Tel Aviv or by a bus.
-Because we didn’t want to lose the day, we took the night bus from Tel Aviv central station to Eilat, the last bus leaves at midnight.
+To get to the Taba border, you will first have to go to Eilat city (South of Israel), you can do it by plane from Tel Aviv or by bus.
+Because we didn’t want to lose the day, we took the night bus from Tel Aviv central station to Eilat, the last bus leaving Tel Aviv at midnight.

-Once you come to the city center, you can take a taxi or you can take a bus (line 15, comes every 30-45 min) straight to the Taba border.
-The border is open 24/7 seven days a week except for few days in the year (check before on the internet) and it is quite easy and fast to cross.
+Once you come to the city centre, you can take a taxi or you can take a bus (line 15, which comes to every 30-45 min) straight to the Taba border.
+The border is open 24/7 seven days a week except for a few days in the year (CLICK HERE and read more) and it is quite easy and fast to cross.
 Just take into consideration that it can get crowded on Israeli holidays, which means you could be stuck there for several hours.

-On the Israeli side you will have to pay an exit fee of 107 ILS (28€;31$), but if you are staying in one of the hotels near the border its free of charge, just show your bill – booking confirmation is not enough.
+On the Israeli side, you will have to pay an exit fee of 107 ILS (28€;31$), but if you are staying in one of the hotels near the border it’s free of charge, just show your bill – booking confirmation is not enough.

 You don’t need to apply for a visa, if your visit won’t be longer than 14 days, you get it at the border.
-If you plan to stay more or visit other parts of Egypt you have to fill a request for a visa on the Egyptian embassy.
+If you plan to stay more or visit other parts of Egypt you have to fill out a request for a visa on the Egyptian embassy.

-You will also need to pay the entry fee on the Egypt side, it costs around 400 EGP – Egyptian pound (22,7€;25,2$), someone will approach you on the exit from the border (you can pay only with local cash, credit card won’t be accepted).
+You will also need to pay the entry fee on the Egypt side, which costs around 400 EGP – Egyptian pound (22,7€;25,2$), someone will approach you on the exit from the border (you can pay only with local cash, credit card won’t be accepted).
 There are two ATMs at the border, you also have money exchange.

 If you are coming from Egypt to Israel, you can read our Israel travel tips.